 - CO-OP STAFF RESOURCES

 Eligibility to Seek Co-op

-- Completion of the FAS Prep course: BOL1, Resume, Cover Letter, and Interview workshops, and document review session(s) with your coordinator or advisor
+- Completion of the FAS Prep course: BOL I, Resume, Cover Letter, and Interview workshops, and document review session(s) with your coordinator or advisor

 - International students must have a valid work permit